Meet the Trustees

 His early years were quite normal until he smoked drugs in the school playground aged 13.
 He smoked it, turned green and smoked some more.
 He walked straight out of school and never went back.

-His life from that point spiralled out of control and he was unable to control his drug use.
+His life from that point spiraled and he was unable to control his drug use.
 For the next 22 years of his life he used every day unless he was locked away in a jail or institution.

-Finally in 2004 he surrendered, hitting bottom while using in Weston-Super-Mare and has been total abstinent from alcohol and drugs since.
+Finally in 2004 he surrendered, hitting bottom while using in Weston-Super-Mare and has been totally abstinent from alcohol and drugs ever since.
 He was working through the 12-step programme and his life greatly improved, but he always had the feeling that something was missing.

-In 2008 he attended a 12-step retreat that was run by followers of Christ.
-This was the first time he had spent any time around believers in recovery.
+In 2008 he attended a 12-step retreat that was led by followers of Christ.
+This was the first time he had spent any time around Christians in recovery.
 He couldn't work out what was different about them.
 They told him that Jesus loved him and that he was forgiven.
 He was prayed over and was filled with the Holy Spirit.
 He fell to the floor and was unable to speak coherently.
-He said the salvation prayer at the end of the retreat and was told to go to church and read the bible every day.
+He spoke the salvation prayer at the end of the retreat and was told to go to church and read the bible every day.